 Relief provided by esophageal dilation rarely lasts more than a few days.
 Flexible metal mesh stents are more effective at maintaining esophageal patency.
 Some plastic-coated models can also be used to occlude malignant tracheoesophageal fistulas, and some are available with a valve that prevents reflux when the stent must be placed near the lower esophageal sphincter.

-Alcohol, tobacco, and human papillomavirus infection are risk factors for squamous cell carcinoma; Barrett esophagus due to chronic reflux (often related to obesity) is a risk factor for adenocarcinoma.
+Alcohol and tobacco are risk factors for squamous cell carcinoma; Barrett esophagus due to chronic reflux (often related to obesity) is a risk factor for adenocarcinoma.

 Early-stage cancer is typically asymptomatic; initial symptoms are usually progressive dysphagia, which results from significant encroachment on the lumen, and sometimes chest discomfort.